dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 **Answer: ** `a`

-Note that `a` is equal to the mean of `oren`, which is a pretty good estimator of the mean of the overall population.
+Note that `a` is equal to the mean of `oren`, which is a pretty good estimator of the mean of the overall population as well as the mean of the distribution of sample means.
 The other options don't really make sense in this context.

 <average>89</average>